ArduPilot/ardupilot_wiki/common/source/docs/common-loading-firmware-onto-chibios-only-boards.rst

 Recent versions of ArduPilot (Copter-3.6, Plane-3.9, Rover-3.5) run on relatively small, non-Pixhawk, autopilots using the ChibiOS operating system.
 Examples of these boards include the :ref:`OpenPilot RevoMini <common-openpilot-revo-mini>`, :ref:`Mateksys F405-Wing <common-matekf405-wing>` and :ref:`Omnibus F4 Pro <common-omnibusf4pro>`.

-Most often, these boards have another flight controller software pre-installed.
+Most often, these boards have another autopilot software pre-installed.
 (If the board has ArduPilot already installed, see :ref:`common-loading-firmware-onto-pixhawk` for firmware loading instructions.

 Installing ArduPilot to these autopilot involves: